Denosumab

 - Protect it from light (do not leave syringe in direct bright light).

-- Dispose of the syringe in a puncture- resistant container (sharps box).
-Talk to your specialist/GP or pharmacist about how to dispose of the sharps box.
+- Dispose of the syringe in a puncture-resistant container (sharps box).
+Talk to your rheumatologist/GP or pharmacist about how to dispose of the sharps box.
+For further details, see: Your Guide to Safe Disposal of Sharps.

-- While taking denosumab (brand name Prolia) you should see your specialist/GP regularly to make sure the treatment is working and to minimise any possible side effects.
+- While taking denosumab you should see your rheumatologist/GP regularly to make sure the treatment is working and to minimise any possible side effects.

-- Do not stop using denosumab until advised by your specialist/GP.
+- Do not stop using denosumab unless advised by your rheumatologist/GP.

 For more information about OSTEOPOROSIS see Healthy Bones Australia website or phone 1800 242 141.